Floer theory for the variation operator of an isolated singularity: Adapted family and exceptional collections

 \begin{defn} A collection of Lagrangians $(K_1,\cdots, K_\mu)$ is said to be {\em adapted} to the distinguished collection of vanishing cycles $(V_1,\cdots, V_\mu)$ if it satisfies the following intersection conditions.

-\begin{enumerate} \item For any $j > i$, we require that $K_j \bullet V_i =- ( -1)^\frac{n(n-1)}{2} a_{ji}$. \item For any $j < i$, we require that $K_j \cap V_i = \emptyset$. \item We require that $K_j$ intersects $V_j$ at a single point positively. \end{enumerate} The sign in (1) is due to the Picard Lefschetz formula. \end{defn} \begin{remark} We may relax the condition (2),(3) by $K_j \bullet V_i = 0$ and $K_j \bullet V_j = 1$ respectively, if we are only interested in the topological considerations.
-But the current condition (2),(3) would imply that this gives an exceptional collection in Definition \ref{defn:dist}. \end{remark}
+\begin{enumerate} \item For any $j > i$, we require that $K_j \bullet V_i =- ( -1)^\frac{n(n-1)}{2} a_{ji}$. \item For any $j < i$, we require that $K_j \cap V_i = \emptyset$. \item We require that $K_j$ intersects $V_j$ at a single point positively. \end{enumerate} The sign in (1) is due to the Picard Lefschetz formula. \end{defn} \begin{remark} We may relax the conditions (2) and (3) by $K_j \bullet V_i = 0$ and $K_j \bullet V_j = 1$ respectively, if we are only interested in the topological considerations.
+But the current conditions (2) and (3) would imply that this gives an exceptional collection in Definition \ref{defn:dist}. \end{remark}

 \begin{example} Let us discuss the $A_{n}$ singularity given by $f(x,y) = x^{n+1} + y^{2}$.
 For simplicity, we will use pictures of $A_{4}$ case but the idea generalizes easily to all $A_n$ cases.
 The $A_4$ Milnor fiber is a genus two Riemann surface with one boundary component.
 There is a distinguished collection of vanishing cycles